ATA-ATAPI.COM has joined forces with High Performance Storage, Inc. (HPS)

-PATA and PATAPI is the traditional ATA interface that has been standardized for 10+ years by the ANSI/INCITS ATA-1 through ATA/ATAPI-7 standards.
-This interface is widely used by PATA disk drives and PATAPI CD/DVD and tape drives.
-PCMCIA PC Card ATA devices and Compact Flash (CF) devices use a PATA based interface (for example, the CF TrueIDE interfae).
+PATA is the traditional ATA interface that has been standardized for 25+ years by the ANSI/INCITS ATA-1 through ATA/ATAPI-8 standards.
+This interface is widely used by low cost disk drives and ATAPI CD/DVD and tape drives.
+PCMCIA PC Card ATA devices and Compact Flash (CF) devices also use a PATA based interface (for example, the CF TrueIDE interfae).
 A Parallel ATA/ATAPI interface can support one or two devices.
 The devices can be ATA or ATAPI or a mix.

 The Berg Software Design web site is a great resouce for finding information, products and services for all I/O interfaces.

 If you need serious ATA design or development help for your ATA/ATAPI project, contact Deadline Specialists.